-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Point spread: IND -3 | Matchup quality: 38.2 (of 100)

 Katherine Terrell's pick: The Bengals seemed quietly confident this week, and there's a reason for that.
-They have a new offensive and defensive coordinator, a revamped offensive line and healthy weapons in Tyler Eifert and John Ross.
+They have new offensive and defensive coordinators, a revamped offensive line and healthy weapons in Tyler Eifert and John Ross.
 The Colts don't appear to have much of a pass rush, and the Bengals' talented defensive line can take advantage of the fact that this will be Andrew Luck's first game since 2016.
 Bengals 24, Colts 17

 Andrew Luck has to play a full four quarters